Posts Tagged ‘Climate Change’

 Lord, I don’t want you to think that I’m ungrateful for being born here instead of Afghanistan!

-I mean this is just a teargas canister, and people get worse things thrown at them every day.
+teargas canister, and people get worse things thrown at them every day.
 [A demonstrator kicks a tear gas canister fired by police.
 Photo: Reuters.
 Image may be subject to copyright.

 When people of Afghanistan asked for more food, the President sent more soldiers with rockets and bombs to silence them!